Areas of Expertise

 Cleveland State University

 Dr. JeffriAnne Wilder is a sociologist and scholar specializing in diversity, race relations and gender issues.
-She is currently an Assistant Professor of Sociology in the College of Arts and Sciences.
+She is currently a tenured Associate Professor of Sociology and the Founding Director of the Institute for the Study of Race and Ethnic Relations at the University of North Florida.
 She holds a Ph.D. in Sociology from the University of Florida.
 In addition to her studies in sociology, JeffriAnne also completed a concentration in Women's Studies and Gender Research.
 Dr. Wilder completed her MA in Sociology from Cleveland State University, and a BA from Allegheny College.
+Her areas of research interest include race and ethnic relations, minorities in higher education, women of color in the U.S., qualitative methodology, and the sociology of teaching and learning.

 McKnight Junior Faculty Fellow, 2012-2013